1. Scope & Taxonomy

 2. Measurement Rules

-Apparent capacity is derived from production, net trade, and a capacity factor (typically 80–90% given operating-day / hour assumptions).
-Historical values are in current-period USD; forecasts at constant FX unless scenario work specifies otherwise.
+Value equals Units multiplied by ASP.
+Installed base equals cumulative shipments minus retirements using survival curves by class.
+Apparent capacity is derived from production, net trade, and a capacity factor that commonly ranges between 80 and 90 percent given operating day and hour assumptions.
+Historical values are expressed in current period USD and forecasts run at constant FX unless scenario work specifies another basis.

 3. Brand Share Modelling

-4. Export-Import Reconciliation
+4. Export Import Reconciliation

 5. Channel Analytics

-6. Supply-Chain Diagnostics
+6. Supply Chain Diagnostics

 7. Forecasting Methods

-8. Accuracy & Quality Control
+8. Accuracy and Quality Control

 9. Chemicals & Materials — Industry-Specific Signals & Metrics